 What happens when you think about your trust account?
 Does your blood pressure skyrocket while you quiver in your shoes?
-If so, don’t worry as you are not alone.
-It seems that many property managers are sometimes overwhelmed by the financial aspects of managing a trust, on top of managing their small business finances (if they own one).
+If so, don’t worry as you’re not alone.
+It seems that many property managers are sometimes overwhelmed by the financial aspects of managing a trust, on top of managing their general business finances (if they own one).

-If you hold or manage other peoples money as part of your business practice, it is considered that the money is ‘entrusted’ to you, and you may be required to keep that money in a ‘trust’ bank account.
-This is usually a special type of bank account that is governed by legislation.
-Real estate agents in Australia, like solicitors or travel agents, are required to have a trust account when holding their clients money.
+If you hold or manage client money as part of your business practice, that money is “entrusted” to you, and you may be required to keep that money in a “trust account”.

-- All money must be deposited into your trust account and be tracked and reported
+- All trust money must be deposited into your trust account and be tracked and reported

-- Your software transactions must match, or be ‘reconciled’, to your bank account transactions
+- Your trust accounting software transactions must match your bank account transactions

 - Always be transparent when receipting and withdrawing money

-- Try not to accept cash, as this will increases your risk and will also need to be banked manually.
+- Try not to accept cash, as this will increase your risk and will also need to be banked manually

 To simplify your workload, be sure to use modern trust accounting software with automation for bills, reconciliation and disbursements.
 Not only will this make it far easier to document and track your trust account transactions and stay compliant, but it also saves you bucket loads of time.
 Stop fighting your clunky old software system and update from the spreadsheets you’ve been using!